 When Fragments Make a Whole

-If you’d like to see a preview, click on “See inside” from the Floris book page.
+If you’d like to see a preview, click on “See inside” from the publisher’s page at Floris Books.
 You’ll get a pop-up with a generous portion including the introduction and most of the first chapter.

 You can also read two early versions of gospel healing poems on my blog: “Talitha, Koum” and “What the Rich Young Man Said.“